-Back up any pre-existing data on the target hard disk before installing Deep Discovery Inspector.
-If you are reinstalling Deep Discovery Inspector, you can back up the current settings at Administration > System Maintenance > Backup / Restore.
-The installation process formats and repartitions the hard disk and removes all existing data.
+If you are reinstalling Deep Discovery Inspector, you can back up your current settings by going to Administration > System Maintenance > Backup / Restore in the Deep Discovery Inspector management console.

-- 1. Using a VGA cable, connect the monitor VGA port to the Deep Discovery Inspector appliance VGA port. - 2.
-Insert the Deep Discovery Inspector installation DVD into the CD/DVD drive. - 3.
-Power on the appliance.
+- 2. Connect a VGA screen to the video connector of the appliance. - 3.
+Insert the Deep Discovery Inspector installation DVD into the CD/DVD drive.

+4. Turn on the appliance.